 While splitting summers is allowed in some offices, we strongly encourage students to spend the entire summer with us.
 Week requirements and other regulations vary across our offices, and requests to split the summer are handled on a case-by-case basis.
 We suggest contacting the Legal Recruiting Administrator

 in the office in which you are interested to discuss the minimum requirements.
 8. May I split my summer with another Fish office?

 Our offices make independent hiring decisions, so students who are interested in more than one office need to interview and receive offers from both offices of interest.
 At that point, requests to split the summer between two offices are reviewed and approved on a case-by-case basis.
 9. What are the compensation and benefits for Summer Associates?

-In 2011, Summer Associates firm-wide were paid $3,100 per week.
+In 2014, Summer Associates firm-wide will be paid $3,100 per week.
 If travel is necessary, we also reimburse students for expenses, up to $650, for roundtrip travel between their law schools and the Fish offices where they will be spending their summers.
 10. What would I need to do to receive an offer to return as an Associate, and when are such offers extended?

 Many factors are evaluated when the firm decides whether to extend an Associate offer.
 In addition to work product, the firm considers the motivation, judgment, interpersonal skills, initiative, and other personal characteristics shown by Summer Associates throughout the summer.